moj-analytical-services/intro_r_training_extension/README.md

     ## [1] "The table is 3563 rows by 3 cols, making 10689 cells"

-The data represent fake frequencies of offences from 2016 to 2020, represented by real offence codes.
+The data represent fake frequencies of offences from 2016 to 2020, represented by real Home Office offence codes.
 If an offence was prosecuted in a year, there is a corresponding line in this data table, with the offence code indicated by the `offence_code` column, the year indicated by the `year` column, and the `count` column representing the number of times the offence was prosecuted.
 If an offence was not prosecuted in a year, the corresponding combination of `year` and `offence` does not exist.
 The table has been sorted by year and offence code.

 ------------------------------------------------------------------------